Left Atrial Appendage Occluder Device (WATCHMAN)

 Our team consists of interventional cardiologists, cardiologists with expertise in echocardiography, cardiac anesthesiologists, cath lab staff and a structural heart program coordinator.
 Our goal is to create an individualized treatment plan to achieve the best possible outcome for you.

-Learn if WATCHMAN is Right for You
+Learn if WATCHMAN Is Right for You

 You may be a candidate for a left atrial appendage occluder device if you can answer yes to the following questions: